 is a networking site for lesbian and bisexual women, aged 16 years or over, with connections to the border between England and Wales.
 The aim of this page is to allow prospective members to decide whether membership of Border Women is suitable for them.

 The Border Women network itself is confidential but we need to publicise the existence of the network.
-Thus this page - but not the network itself - is public and we would encourage you to "like" it.
+Thus this page - but not the network itself - is public.

-As of 2013 Border Women comprised well over 100 members primarily located in Shropshire, Herefordshire and Powys.
-We have members of all ages and with a very wide range of interests.
+Border Women's membership is primarily located in Shropshire, Herefordshire and Powys; but there are also members in Cheshire, Gloucestershire and Staffordshire, and there are even members as far afield as Kent and Scotland.
+Members are of all ages and have a very wide range of interests.
 For example, in a typical month there will be:

 - Meals out across the region - including Oswestry, Shrewsbury, Church Stretton and Ludlow,

 - Organised walks, and

 Less regularly, but still frequently, are held events such as:

 - Bicycle rides,

 - Activities such as yoga and music festivals.